More About Smart recovery

 - We rebuild and maintain meaningful relationships and find purpose living our lives.

-Why Become A Member?
+Become A Volunteer...

 • Our program uses evidence-based tools and techniques drawn from rational emotive and cognitive behavioural therapy, positive reinforcement and motivational interviewing techniques as well as mindfulness activities.